javayhu/Ganks-for-andoirdweekly.net/README.md

 2. `WeeklyItem` represents a weekly post item, eg, `More Than a Lot of Google Maps Markers`

 ## How to use

+(1) Simply use file `src/main/resources/androidweeklynet.json` as the result data, but it is not always updated!!!

+The last weekly issue is issue-204 for now.

+(2) Build and run the following two java files with Maven or in your favorite IDE.

 1.Run `src/main/java/data/AndroidWeeklyNetCrawler.java`;
 2.Run `src/main/java/data/AndroidWeeklyNetParser.java`;